 - Notify support organisations of the expected date of arrival and check you have fulfilled all referral requirements.
 Where the return is to family, make sure that the relevant person is contacted and given the details of the plane/coach arrival time and asked to be there to welcome the client.

-- It can enable people to return with dignity by providing new clothing and footwear, a suitcase or bag and providing pocket expenses for food and onward travel.
+- To enable people to return with dignity consider providing things like new clothing and footwear, a suitcase or bag and providing pocket expenses for food and onward travel.

 Supporting EEA nationals on the journey

 Assessment should inform whether an EEA national is able to travel on their own or will need support on the journey.
-Organisations should risk assess the journey itself and consider whether it is necessary for two members of staff are required to support an individual if they are particularly vulnerable or have a history of violence.
+Organisations should risk assess the journey itself and consider whether it is necessary for two members of staff to support an individual.
+When considering lone working consider the clients support needs, the complexity of the travel and reconnection arrangements as well as the total length of the journey.
+Make sure the organization arranging it has got robust measures to support and supervise any lone working reconnections.

-Think about common/particular risks/issues which may arise during the journey, so you can put in place strategies to respond to these effectively.
-Common scenarios include: managing clients’ boredom and keeping them distracted whilst waiting/travelling; responding to requests from clients with substance misuse issues to buy and/or consume alcohol during the journey.
-EEA nationals in London with support needs can also be referred to Routes Home
+Think about any risks or issues that may arise during the journey, so you can put in place thorough and comprehensive strategies to respond to these effectively.
+Common scenarios include: managing clients’ anxieties, boredom or worries whilst waiting/travelling; responding to requests from clients with substance misuse support needs to buy and/or consume alcohol during the journey and dealing with unexpected delays or issues leading to changes in the reconnection plan.

-Finally, be aware that flight schedules make it unlikely that accompanying staff will be able to return on the same day as the outward journey.
-Therefore, be sure to make arrangements for accommodation before leaving the UK.
+Finally, be aware that flight schedules may make it impossible for accompanying to return on the same day as the outward journey.
+If this is the case, be sure to make arrangements for accommodation before leaving the UK.